How Long Do Dental Implants Last?

 Factors That Affect How Long a Dental Implant Lasts

 Dental implants require the same level of oral hygiene as your normal teeth.
 It’s also important to have dental cleanings and checkups every six months.
-There are several
+There are several factors that impact the life expectancy of implants.

 Location in the Mouth